-One Supervisor's Report is due per rotation, two per rotation for 12 month rotations (core and non-core)

-For Advanced Trainees in 12-month positions:
+One Supervisor's Report is due per rotation, two per rotation for 12-month rotations For Advanced Trainees in 12-month positions:

 - One Supervisor's Report is to be submitted by 15 July for the first six months of the calendar year. - One Supervisor's Report is to be submitted by 31 January of the following year covering the final six months of the calendar year.